 A Day at Camp

-Our schedule offers the classic camp activities in a safe and socially supported environment and we use the language from our social-learning curriculum to help campers navigate throughout the day.
+Our schedule offers the classic camp activities in a fun and socially-supported environment where campers feel good about themselves and get comfortable trying new things.
+All activities are “challenge by choice.”
+Most of our campers participate in all activities with enthusiasm, others need more time to warm up before jumping in a lake or tackling the climbing wall.
+We use the language from our social-learning curriculum to help campers navigate throughout the day.

 Depending on the day, campers will choose their own activities, or move with their GOF (Group of a Feather) to different activities.
 We want to give campers the freedom to choose what they like to do, while also finding opportunities to expose them to something new that they didn’t know they’d enjoy.

 Morning Huddle: Go Over the Day’s Schedule, Practice Flexible Thinking and Pre-Problem Solving

 Room Cleanup, Activity Prep

 1st Activity Period | Arts & Crafts, Ultimate Frisbee, Theater/Drama, Archery

 2nd Activity Period | Trail Hike, Climbing Wall, Journaling/Poetry, Woodworking